Rain master Alonso ends 31 race drought to take pole at soggy Silverstone

 7 July, 2012

-Jul.7 (Apex) Fernando Alonso rose to the occasion at Silverstone, in torrid conditions, to snatch pole position for the British Grand Prix and end a 31 race pole drought for himself and the Maranello squad – they last started from top spot on the grid back at the 2010 Singapore GP.
+Jul.7 (GP247) Fernando Alonso rose to the occasion at Silverstone, in torrid conditions, to snatch pole position for the British Grand Prix and end a 31 race pole drought for himself and the Maranello squad – they last started from top spot on the grid back at the 2010 Singapore GP.

 In truth qualifying for round 9 of the 2012 F1 world championship was something of a lottery, and this time around experience counted as the sport’s more experienced drivers hogged the top six places on the timing screens – four of them world champions…